Higher Genus Gromov-Witten Theory of C^n/Z_n II: Crepant Resolution Correspondence: Comparison of cohomological field theories

 with

 where

 \end{lem}

-\begin{proof} The true $R$-matrix ${\mathsf{R}}^{\CnZn}(z)$ is in normalized idempotent basis, and the quantum Riemann-Roch operator found by equation (\ref{eqn:oqrr_final}) is in flat basis $\{\phi_0,\ldots,\phi_{n-1}\}$.
-After a base change, they agree when $x=0$ due to the orbifold quantum Riemann-Roch theorem. \end{proof}
+\begin{proof} The true $R$-matrix ${\mathsf{R}}^{\CnZn}(z)$ is in normalized idempotent basis, and the quantum Riemann--Roch operator found by equation (\ref{eqn:oqrr_final}) is in flat basis $\{\phi_0,\ldots,\phi_{n-1}\}$.
+After a base change, they agree when $x=0$ due to the orbifold quantum Riemann--Roch theorem. \end{proof}

 \begin{lem} The true $R$-matrix ${\mathsf{R}}^{\KP^{n-1}}(z)$ of $\KP^{n-1}$ is given by

 with

 where